 It should be noted that the question numbering in the Figure 3-6 and Figure 3-7 is for reference purposes only; the additional questions do not have to immediately precede the counterfactual question.

+The “Free Ridership Protocol Name” in the second column of the table refers to the numbered subsections in this section, e.g., “4.6 Multifamily Protocol.”

 Note that such retailer interviews are being conducted annually for the ComEd ARP evaluation, and answers are used directly in the calculation of the NTG ratio in cases where: (1) the respondent planned to have the unit picked up by the retailer; and (2) the retailer was interviewed.

 ComEd has used this method since EPY2.
 Ameren began using it in EPY5.